Facebook is a part of our daily life. Without posting a photo, status updates or comments a day won’t complete for most of us.

 5. Public Key

 If you want to encrypt all the notification emails sent by Facebook, download and insert the key in the desired box.
-The file can be opened with Notepad and paste it to your OpenPGP public key field.
+The file can be opened with Notepad and paste it into your OpenPGP public key field.
 Put a tick mark on the following option to encrypt notification emails on Facebook.

 Option is available here: Settings > Security > Public Key.